Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Over the last decade, this fund has delivered competitive average market returns of 11.64% annually.

 2. Vanguard S&P Mid-Cap 400 value Index Fund ETF Shares

 - Dividend yield: 2%

 - Management fee: 0.14%

-While this isn’t an ETF you’d typically encounter in a value discussion, we believe it has a lot to offer.
+While this isn’t an ETF you’d typically encounter in a value discussion, I believe it has a lot to offer.
 This fund is based around mid-cap stocks, and as its name implies, its benchmark is the S&P Mid-Cap 400 Value Index.
 Small- and mid-cap stocks offer potential for bigger returns thanks to their growth potential.
 It’s a particularly nice place to look for value, as you can find companies with room to run without paying big premiums.